Space-Vizsla/NFT-CleanUp-Tool/README.md

-# Sorting tool for Solana NFTs to exclude unwanted NFT combinations
+# Clean-up tool for Solana NFTs to exclude unwanted NFT combinations in a collection.

 ###### tags: `solana` `nfts` `tool` `exclude` `exclude tool`